 Risk factors for aspiration pneumonia

-- Impaired consciousness: drug or alcohol abuse, general anaesthesia, seizures, sedation, acute stroke, central nervous system lesions, head injury.
+- Impaired consciousness: drug or alcohol misuse, general anaesthesia, seizures, sedation, acute stroke, central nervous system lesions, head injury.

-- Poor mobility, nil by mouth, increasing age, chronic obstructive pulmonary disease (COPD), male gender and increasing number of medications.
+- Poor mobility, nil by mouth status, increasing age, chronic obstructive pulmonary disease (COPD), male gender and increasing number of medications.

 - Swallowing disorders: oesophageal stricture, dysphagia, stroke, bulbar palsy, pharyngeal disease (eg, malignancy), neuromuscular disorders (eg, multiple sclerosis).

-- Other: tracheo-oesophageal fistula, ventilator-associated pneumonia, nasogastric feeding tube, periodontal disease, gastro-oesophageal reflux, post-gastrectomy, tracheostomy.
+- Other: tracheo-oesophageal fistula, ventilator-associated pneumonia, periodontal disease, gastro-oesophageal reflux, post-gastrectomy, tracheostomy.

 Other causes of respiratory distress, including: